 The United States alone has around 1.3 Million eCommerce stores and companies.
 However, only three thousand of them have their own websites and the rest of them use the online marketplace to sell products online.

-The Nielsen Report says that fashion itself holds around 61% of all the eCommerce sales.
+The Nielsen Report says that fashion itself holds around 61% of purchases within the category.
 However, the sales growth for clothing products is expected to boom again after the slowing down of the COVID pandemic.

 The newly emerging trends such as loungewear and athleisure mainly contribute to helping clothing products to sell more and more.